pmndrs/suspend-react/readme.md

 This library integrates your async ops into React suspense.
 It allows you to establish error-handling and loading fallbacks at the parental level.
 The individual component functions similar to how async/await works in Javascript.

-- Chain your operations synchroneously
+- Chain your operations synchronously
 - No useEffect/setState hassle
 - No checking for the presence of your data
 - All React versions >= 16.6